python/cpython/Doc/library/asyncio-protocol.rst

 .. versionadded:: 3.7
    **Important:** :class:`BufferedProtocol` has been been added to asyncio in Python 3.7 *on a provisional basis*!
-Treat it as an experimental API that might be changed or removed in Python 3.8.
+Consider it as an experimental API that might be changed or removed in Python 3.8.